-Old Pulteney Single Malt Scotch Whisky and US Sailing have chosen this year’s finalists for the 2013 Old Pulteney Maritime Heroes Award and the voting has taken place.
-Thank you to all who voted!
-This award recognizes the men and women who may not be the fastest sailors, but are making significant contributions to educate, volunteer, advocate or simply encourage participation in sailing within their local community-or beyond.
+Old Pulteney Single Malt Scotch Whisky and US Sailing are accepting nominations for the 2014 Old Pulteney Maritime Heroes Award.
+This award recognizes the men and women who are making significant contributions to educate, volunteer, advocate or simply encourage participation in sailing within their community-or beyond.

-The winner will be notified by telephone and/or email by December 15, 2013.
-The winner together with a guest will be flown to an award ceremony at the 2014 Sailing Leadership Forum in San Diego, California, where his/her contribution will be honored.
+The public will then have the opportunity to vote for the Old Pulteney Maritime Hero.
+Public voting for finalists will be from November 17, 2014 through December 12, 2014.
+The winner will be notified by telephone and/or email by December 19, 2014.
+The winner and a guest will be flown to an award ceremony in January, taking place at the 2015 National Sailing Programs Symposium in New Orleans, LA, where his/her contribution will be honored.

 Our Maritime Heritage

 Old Pulteney was founded in 1826 and is crafted at the Pulteney Distillery in Wick, Scotland.
 The distillery is located in the Northern Region of Scotland, by Wick's historic harbor, which was known for the barrels of silver (herring) and gold (whisky) which left the port in vast numbers during the 1800's, at a time when road links to the town were not established.
 To this day, Old Pulteney matures its fine whisky in hand-selected oak casks, slowly capturing the unique character of this stunning landscape with its long seafaring history.
 The brand has a long-standing association with the sea and is known as the Genuine Maritime Malt.
 Through its partnership with US Sailing, Old Pulteney has the opportunity to share its rich heritage and fine expressions with the adult sailing community in the United States.

 About US Sailing